kubisense/CalculatorApp/README.md

 # CalculatorApp

-A calculator to carry out basic arithmetic operations
+A calculator to carry out basic arithmetic operations, like addition,multiplication and division.